-In this 21st century, 3D printing is also known as additive manufacturing, has made many improvements and variations in the technology for making it more accessible, cost-effective, and precise.
+In this 21st century, 3D printing also known as additive manufacturing has made many improvements and variations in the technology for making it more accessible, cost-effective, and precise.
 3D printing has grown in diversity in recent years and leads to various usages in all kinds of industries and fields.

-A recent report by Grandview research indicated that the 3D printing industry market was valued at around 13.78 billion U.S. dollars in 2020.
-It is also estimated that it is expected to expand at a CAGR of 21% from 2021 to 2028.
+A recent report by Grandview Research indicated that the 3D printing industry market was valued at around 16.75 billion U.S. dollars in 2022.
+It is also estimated that it is expected to expand at a CAGR of 23.3% from 2023 to 2030.

 The 3D printing technology has more potential applications in serving across multiple industries, including manufacturing, education, entertainment, health care systems, and even more.
 The wider availability of 3D printing work had made many industries and organizations have been part of the development of each industry.
 Since 3D printing work is very promising in both manufacturing and availability, more and more use cases are springing up.